 Security

 Plasmic takes security seriously.
-Our cloud infrastructure is hosted in US data centers that are SOC 1, SOC 2, and ISO 27001 certified.
-Our data centers have round-the-clock security, fully redundant power systems, two-factor authentication, and physical audit logs.
+Our cloud infrastructure is hosted in US data centers by best-in-class cloud providers (AWS, GCP) that have round-the-clock security, fully redundant power systems, physical audit logs, etc.

 Security practices

 Security affects everything we do at Plasmic.
-We are pursuing SOC 2 Type 1 compliance and we:
+We have completed our SOC 2 Type II compliance audit and we:

 • Force HTTPS on all connections, so data in-transit is encrypted with TLS 1.2.